Ekramul Haque Titu: Early life and education

-Titu was born on 6 June 1976 in Mymensingh District.
+Titu was born on 1 August 1976 in Mymensingh District.
 He studied in Mymensingh Zilla School and Ananda Mohan College.
 He graduated from Ananda Mohan College.

 Career

-He previously worked as Mayor in Mymensingh Municipality.
-In 2019 he was elected uncontested as the mayor of Mymensingh City Corporation.
-His rival Jahangir Ahmed, candidate of Jatiya Party, withdrew his candidacy from the election so that he was elected unopposed.
-He is the vice president of Mymensingh unit of Awami League.
-On 19 August 2024, he was removed from the mayors position by the government.
+He previously was mayor of Mymensingh Municipality.
+In 2019, he was elected uncontested as the mayor of Mymensingh City Corporation.
+His rival Jahangir Ahmed, a candidate of the Jatiya Party, withdrew his candidacy so that Titu was elected unopposed.
+He is the vice president of the Mymensingh unit of the Awami League.
+On 19 August 2024, he was removed from the position of mayor by the national government.